NicolePell/tergeo/README.md

   * Install and start a selenium server, e.g. `brew services start selenium-server-standalone`
   * Run all tests without acceptance tests with `mix test`
   * OR run all the tests with `mix test --include acceptance`
-  * OR run `mix test --acceptance --trace` to see them run in progress
+  * OR run all the tests with `mix test --trace --include acceptance` to see them run in progress